Connect with others who understand.

 3. Disorganized Thinking

-Disorganized thinking can make a person’s thoughts feel jumbled or disconnected.
-This often shows up as disorganized speech, where the person may jump from one unrelated topic to another, speak incoherently, or respond in ways that don’t make sense.
-In conversations, they may struggle to stay on topic or logically express themselves.
+Disorganized thinking can make a person’s thoughts feel jumbled.
+This often shows up as disorganized speech.
+The person may jump from one unrelated topic to another, speak incoherently, or respond in ways that don’t make sense.
+In conversations, they may struggle to stay on topic or express themselves logically.

 4. Social Withdrawal

 Social withdrawal refers to a reduced desire to interact with others.
-A person experiencing social withdrawal, or social isolation, may avoid friends and family, decline invitations, or lose interest in activities they once enjoyed doing with others.
-This shift in behavior may be more noticeable in people who were previously more outgoing and engaged with their friends and community.
-They may spend increasing amounts of time alone, avoid phone calls or visits, or appear emotionally distant.
+It’s also called social isolation.
+A person experiencing social withdrawal may avoid friends and family, cancel plans, or lose interest in activities they once enjoyed doing with others.
+This shift may be more obvious in people who were previously more outgoing and engaged.
+They may spend more time alone, avoid phone calls or visits, or appear emotionally distant.

 5. Lack of Motivation

-A lack of motivation, also called avolition, involves a noticeable decline in the drive to initiate or complete everyday tasks.
+A lack of motivation is also called avolition.
+It involves a noticeable decline in the drive to initiate or complete everyday tasks.
 This can include difficulty starting or completing chores, work, or personal goals.
-The person may struggle to get out of bed, prepare meals, or maintain basic responsibilities.
+A person may struggle to get out of bed, prepare meals, or handle basic tasks.

-While a lack of motivation can appear as laziness or negligence before a diagnosis of schizophrenia is made, mental health professionals believe the lack of motivation in this case is a deeper issue tied to goal-setting, rewards, and action.
+A lack of motivation can appear as laziness or negligence before a diagnosis of schizophrenia is made.
+Mental health professionals believe the lack of motivation in this case is a deeper issue tied to goal-setting, rewards, and action.

 6. Changes in Personal Hygiene

-Neglecting personal hygiene can be a warning sign of late-onset schizophrenia or other mental health conditions, such as depression, especially if this is a sudden change in routine or habits.
+Neglecting personal hygiene can be a warning sign of late-onset schizophrenia or other mental health conditions, such as depression.
+This is especially true if it’s a sudden change in routine or habits.
 Changes in personal hygiene may include a noticeable lack of interest in bathing, brushing teeth, changing clothes, combing hair, or doing laundry.

-The person may seem indifferent to their appearance or not realize that they’ve stopped taking care of themselves like they used to.
-While one or two instances might not raise alarm bells, a new pattern of neglecting personal hygiene could be concerning.
+The person may seem indifferent to their appearance.
+They may not realize that they’ve stopped taking care of themselves like they used to.
+One or two instances might not raise alarm bells.
+But a new pattern of neglecting personal hygiene could be concerning.

 7. Changes in Behavior

-While these early signs may suggest the onset of schizophrenia, they can also point to other mental health issues, such as mood disorders, anxiety disorders, or age-related cognitive impairment.
-If you or a loved one has a family history of schizophrenia or other risk factors, like autoimmune disorders, certain infections, or neurological changes, or you notice ongoing or repeated symptoms, it’s important to consult a mental health professional.
+These early signs may suggest the onset of schizophrenia, but they can also point to other mental health issues.
+For instance, they may be signs of mood disorders, anxiety disorders, or age-related cognitive impairment.
+If you or a loved one has a family history of schizophrenia or other risk factors, or you notice ongoing or repeated symptoms, consult a mental health professional.

 Treatment for Late-Onset Schizophrenia

-While there’s currently no cure for late-onset schizophrenia, many older adults manage their symptoms and lead fulfilling lives with appropriate treatment.
+There’s currently no cure for late-onset schizophrenia.
+But with appropriate treatment, many older adults manage their symptoms and lead fulfilling lives.

 Antipsychotic medications are the most commonly prescribed drugs for schizophrenia.
 Before taking any antipsychotic medication, ask your doctor about the potential benefits, risks, and side effects.
+Older adults in particular have a higher risk of experiencing serious side effects from these drugs.
+For that reason, cautious dosing and monitoring are very important.
 There are many options available, and finding the right one may take time.

-Psychotherapy and family therapy are also part of a comprehensive schizophrenia treatment plan, especially once the initial symptoms are addressed.
-According to the American Psychiatric Association, support from family members plays a vital role in the overall health and well-being of individuals living with schizophrenia.
+Psychotherapy and family therapy are also part of a comprehensive schizophrenia treatment plan.
+This is especially important once the initial symptoms are addressed.
+Support from family members plays a vital role in the overall health and well-being of people with schizophrenia.
 Everyone in the family can benefit from mental health support and training.

-Other helpful treatment strategies include social skills training, job training and support, and cognitive behavioral therapy, all of which can make daily life more manageable.
+Other helpful treatment strategies include social skills training, job training and support, and cognitive behavioral therapy.
+These can all make daily life more manageable.

-If you think you or a loved one may be experiencing late-onset schizophrenia, schedule an appointment with a healthcare provider or mental health professional.
+If you think you or a loved one may have late-onset schizophrenia, make an appointment with a mental health professional or another healthcare provider.
 Getting help early can make daily life easier and improve treatment results.
 Remember, reaching out for support is a sign of strength, and you don’t have to face these challenges alone.

 Join the Conversation

-On MyDepressionTeam, people share their experiences with depression and other related mental health disorders, get advice, and find support from others who understand.
+On MyDepressionTeam, people share their experiences with depression, get advice, and find support from others who understand.

-Have you noticed any late-onset schizophrenia symptoms in yourself or a loved one?
+Have you noticed the signs of schizophrenia in an older adult?
 Let others know in the comments below.

 All updates must be accompanied by text or a picture.